hpaves/alamdomeen-kell/README.md

 ## Where to go next

 ### Better deployment guidelines
-- The current deployment guide is basically a hack, running the app in systemwide dev environment on linux only
+- The current deployment guide is basically a hack, running the app in a dev environment on linux only
 - We'd need tutorials on how to deploy this both on LAN (both linux and windows) and on a website

 ### Add support for days starting on different times